WebArchitect/Simple-Zip-Code-Script/README.txt

 Find all the zip codes in a radius of x miles from a another zip code, or find the distance between two zip codes.
 The script uses the most up-to-date database provided by the U.S government with 42,000+ records.
 Using it is as simple as calling a PHP function.
 This program was written with simplicity in mind.
 It is very easy to use and install.
-I have even included a working example.
 This script can be used alone or easily integrated with other projects such as a store locator.

 Instalation instructions